sophongo/sophdoc/docs/en/docs/admin/ghippo/best-practice/oem/oem-in.md

     ...
     ```

-After integration, the __Customer System__ will appear in the primary navigation bar of DCE 5.0,
+After integration, the __Customer System__ will appear in the primary navigation bar of AI platform,
 and clicking it will allow users to enter the customer system.

 <!-- add image later -->